Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 They were trapped on a ship with absolutely nothing to do but eat, sleep, train, and study.
 Oh, and ogle the many and beautiful womanly creatures that were quite literally on the same boat.

 To say Thompson was *distracted* would be the understatement of a fuckin’ *lifetime.* In fact, Campbell had to wonder how long it’d been since the kid last had any female contact at all.
-His career had been… what?
+His career had been... what?
 Basic, then School of Infantry, then indoc, the pipeline, the Grinder, then here.
 And *that* had been quite literally fresh from high school graduation, too.
 He’d had a whole whopping week as a free civilian.

 In short: Thompson had *no idea whatsoever* about How To Talk To Girls.
 Since of course, high school absolutely didn’t count.
 He’d probably been the big man on campus too, but now?

 Well, he wasn’t dealing with teenage girls anymore.
 And the women were *rightly* a bit standoffish from him.
 Who wouldn’t be?
 He was a walking *tank* and still thinking like a high school senior...

-"I swear this was *way* easier when I was dating…"
+"I swear this was *way* easier when I was dating..."

 "You were a young buff three-sport varsity jock in a good high school, who was planning to enlist first thing after graduation.
 That meant you were a low-risk fling for young and inexperienced teenage girls.
 Of *course* it was easy.
 These women are *professionals,* they’re not gonna respond well to *‘Becky, lemme smash,’* no matter *how* pretty you smile at them."